Bob Marshall’s March 2016 BLS Analysis for Recruiters; 4/1/16

 The unemployment rate includes all types of workers—construction workers, government workers, etc. We recruiters, on the other hand, mainly place management, professional and related types of workers.
-That unemployment rate in March was 2.4% (this rate dropped .3% from last month’s 2.7%).
+That unemployment rate in March was 2.4% (this rate was the same as last month’s 2.4%).
 Or, you can look at it another way.
 We usually place people who have college degrees.
-That unemployment rate in March was 2.5% (this rate dropped by .2% from last month’s 2.7%).
+That unemployment rate in March was 2.6% (this rate was .1% higher than last month’s 2.5%).

 Now stay with me a little longer.
 This gets better.
 It’s important to understand (and none of the pundits mention this) that the unemployment rate, for many reasons, will never be 0%, no matter how good the economy is.
 Without boring you any more than I have already, let me add here that Milton Friedman (the renowned Nobel Prize-winning economist), is famous for the theory of the “natural rate of unemployment” (or the term he preferred, NAIRU, which is the acronym for Non-Accelerating Inflation Rate of Unemployment).
 Basically, this theory states that full employment presupposes an ‘unavoidable and acceptable’ unemployment rate of somewhere between 4-6% with it.
 Economists often settle on 5%, although the “New Normal Unemployment Rate” has been suggested to fall at 6.7%.